The purpose of this site is to function as an

 split level landings

-that have a space allowing one to see up through to the top from below
+that have a space allowing a view through to the top from below

 should be cleared as follows:

-the Train to the next landing, where he stops and also takes up an upward
+the train to the next landing, where he stops and takes an upward

 cover position.
-The train moves up the stairs past the first operator who
+The train moves up the stairs past operator ❶

 falls in at the rear.
 He is now the last man.
-He will fall in walking
+He will take the position walking

 backwards covering the rear.
-Once the train reaches the second operators
+Once the train reaches operators

 position, the operator in front of the train takes over the point and moves

-under the staircase, to stay out of sight and enemy-fire.
-Those covering the
+under the staircase, out of sight and enemy fire.
+The operators covering the

 movement must stand in view so that they can see through the spaces to the